-There are potential conflicts of interest between us and Mr. Green.
+There are potential conflicts of interest between SL Green and Mr. Green.

-There is a potential conflict of interest relating to the disposition of certain property contributed to us by Stephen L. Green, and his family in our initial public offering.
-Mr. Green serves as the chairman of our board of directors and is an executive officer.
-As part of our formation, Mr. Green contributed appreciated property, with a net book value of \$73.5 million, to our operating partnership in exchange for units of limited partnership interest in the operating partnership.
+There is a potential conflict of interest relating to the disposition of certain property contributed to us by Stephen L. Green, and his family in SL Green's initial public offering.
+Mr. Green serves as the chairman of SL Green's board of directors and is an executive officer.
+As part of our formation, Mr. Green contributed appreciated property, with a net book value of \$73.5 million, to SLGOP in exchange for units of limited partnership interest in SLGOP.
 He did not recognize any taxable gain as a result of the contribution.
-The operating partnership, however, took a tax basis in the contributed property equal to that of the contributing unitholder.
+SLGOP, however, took a tax basis in the contributed property equal to that of the contributing unitholder.
 The fair market value of the property contributed by him exceeded his tax basis by approximately \$34.0 million at the time of contribution.
 The difference between fair market value and tax basis at the time of contribution represents a built-in gain.
-If we sell a property in a transaction in which a taxable gain is recognized, for tax purposes the built-in gain would be allocated solely to him and not to us.
-As a result, Mr. Green has a conflict of interest if the sale of a property, he contributed, is in our best interest but not his.
+If we sell a property in a transaction in which a taxable gain is recognized, for tax purposes the built-in gain would be allocated solely to him and not to SL Green.
+As a result, Mr. Green has a conflict of interest if the sale of a property which he contributed is in our best interest but not his.

 There is a potential conflict of interest relating to the refinancing of indebtedness specifically allocated to Mr. Green.
-Mr. Green would recognize gain if he were to receive a distribution of cash from the operating partnership in an amount that exceeds his tax basis in his partnership units.
-His tax basis includes his share of debt, including mortgage indebtedness, owed by our operating partnership.
-If our operating partnership were to retire such debt, then he would experience a decrease in his share of liabilities, which, for tax purposes, would be treated as a distribution of cash to him.
+Mr. Green would recognize gain if he were to receive a distribution of cash from SLGOP in an amount that exceeds his tax basis in his partnership units.
+His tax basis includes his share of debt, including mortgage indebtedness, owed by SLGOP.
+If SLGOP were to retire such debt, then he would experience a decrease in his share of liabilities, which, for tax purposes, would be treated as a distribution of cash to him.
 To the extent the deemed distribution of cash exceeded his tax basis, he would recognize gain.